WANdisco/wandisco-documentation-ldm/docs/troubleshooting.md

 This can be due to an incorrectly entered access or secret key.
 Double check that you provided the correct keys with no extra characters (including spaces), and try again.

+### Error Code: AccessDenied.
+Error Message: Access to the resource https://sqs.eu-west-1.amazonaws.com/ is denied.

+This problem arises if your account does not have sufficient SQS permissions to access the bucket resource.
+To fix this, ask your organisation administrator to assign the necessary privileges in the SQS policy manager.

 ## Notifications

 Below are some of the most common notifications that you may encounter during the deployment or use of LiveData Migrator.